Introduction to For Loops in Python

 Iterating Through Strings Using For Loops

 Now, let’s talk about strings.
-A string in Python is essentially a sequence of characters.
+A string in Python is a sequence of characters.
 You might not realize it, but a for loop can treat a string much like a list.
 Each character in the string can be accessed individually using a for loop.

 Here’s an example: